Android-at-The-Library/Collection-Of-Android-Snippets/Alert-Box.md

         alert_builder
-                .setTitle("This is an Alert Box") //change this .setMessage("I wanted you to know something, and so I made this alert :D") .setPositiveButton("Confirm", new DialogInterface.OnClickListener() {
-                    public void onClick(DialogInterface dialog, int id) {
+                .setTitle("This is an Alert Box") //change this .setMessage("I wanted you to know something, and so I made this alert :D") //change this too .setPositiveButton("Confirm", new DialogInterface.OnClickListener() { //change "Confirm to whatever" public void onClick(DialogInterface dialog, int id) {
                         dialog.cancel();
                     }